Let’s talk about some prayer journal ideas! Here are some of the things we’ll discuss:

 One of the greatest ways for us to effect change within our circumstances and relationships is by talking to God about them.
 Strategic prayer is a powerful way for us to involve God’s kingdom work in and among our lives and the lives of others.

-So the first thing you will need a binder.
+So the first thing you will need is a binder.
 I have tried many different sizes.
 Currently, I’m using a regular 8.5×11 size 3-ring binder.
 I’m considering switching back to A5 size.

 Why I love letter size